CGLIFE7/KronosDocs/docs/docs/tutorial/meshtools.md

 Delete the selected objects, while maintaining the position of the children afterwards

-## Origin to selected

-Drop an object until it's position collides with another
+## Insta Shrinkwrap

+Adds a Shrinkwrap-ready plane at the current selected face position.

 ## Fix Transform

-Create Shell is a modal which allows you to add supporting geometry to create a shell of an object, without affecting the geometry of the object.

-## Kiss

-Delete the selected objects, while maintaining the position of the children afterwards
+Changes the local transform to match the normals of the currently selected face.

-## Origin to selected

-Drop an object until it's position collides with another
+## Mirror at Loop

+Mirrors the object around a selected edge loop/ring.